DeepGraphLearning/torchdrug-site/_pages/index.md

 landing:
   title: Powerful and flexible machine learning library for drug discovery
   excerpt: >
-    TorchDrug is a graph representation learning toolbox built on top of PyTorch.
+    TorchDrug is a machine learning platform specifically designed for drug discovery on top of Pytorch.
+The core machine learning techniques incude graph machine learnining (graph neural networks, geometric deep learning, and knowledg graphs), deep generative models and reinforement learning.
 It provides a comprehensive and flexible interface to support rapid protoyping of machine learning models for drug discovery.

 grid:
   items: